 Aside from the lemon’s bitter taste, there are also other properties of lemons that make them unappealing.
 From a negative perspective, the acid in lemons make them difficult to digest.
 Direct consumption is not suggested, due to the fruit’s high citric acid content.
 Because of the high acidity, lemon juice can cause skin and eye irritation; as well as erosion of the tooth enamel.
 However, despite their negative attributes, when used carefully and properly, lemon is actually extremely beneficial.

 In cooking, the lemons acid cuts the greasiness and heaviness of certain foods and gives them a fresher scent and flavor.
 Have you noticed you usually have a sliced lemon atop your fish in a restaurant?
 Makes sense now, doesn’t it?
 The lemon can absorb some of that fishy smell.
 So, now when we think about it, we can apply the lemon concept to both making life’s lemonade and changing some stinky situations.

-Lemons are also known to help change the texture of certain foods.
+For certain foods, lemons can alter their texture.
 The juice of a lemon can soften berries and even tenderize meat; because the acid in lemon breaks down fats, proteins, and carbohydrates.
 So then, the lemon can also be considered a change agent.
 In this instance, the lemon is able to take those foods that are tough or rough and tenderize them to make them more manageable to consume.
 Anybody need some lemons?
 It’s not that you can’t handle the situation, but if you could at least break it down and make it more manageable to process, that would at least make it a bit better.

 In another instance, people actually use a little lemon juice to keep peeled apples from browning; so that what was cut, the acid in the juice will prevent from turning.
 Some would refer to this browning process of the apple as “going bad.”